-You are advised to complete assignments and upload documents at least one hour prior to the time they are due to allow time for D2Lto process the submissions.
-You are also advised to read your instructor feedback on each assignment soon after it is posted so that you may improve on future assignments.
+You are advised to complete assignments and upload documents at least one hour prior to the time they are due to allow time for D2L to process the submissions.
+You are also advised to read your instructor's feedback on each assignment soon after it is posted so that you may improve on future assignments.
 Assignments must be submitted in the format specified.
-No credit will be given for files submitted in other formats, corrupted files, or incorrect versions of a file (such as an earlier version or the incorrect assignment).
+No credit will be given for files submitted in other formats, corrupted files, or incorrect file versions (such as an earlier version of the incorrect assignment).